 6.34.1 Applicability to language

+The vulnerability documented in ISO/IEC 24772-1:2024 6.34 is applicable to C.

-If it is necessary to call a function that is not yet defined in the current translation unit, a function prototype is required as a forward reference to the definition.
+In C, If it is necessary to call a function that is not yet defined in the current translation unit, a function prototype is required as a forward reference to the definition.
 Usually the prototype specifies the name of the function, its return type and the types of the parameters it requires, as in

 void foo(int x);

-However for compatibility with earlier C standards, compilers accept a prototype with either no parameters, as in
+However, for compatibility with earlier C standards, compilers accept a prototype with either no parameters, as in

 void foo();